sangwoojun/rv32emulator/README.md

 Run using `./obj/emulator [assembly file path]`

+## Assembly Syntax

+Terms should be separated by whitespace! e.g., "add s0 s1 s2"
+Commas and other delimiters are not support at the moment.

 ## Debugging commands

 Execution will result in a command prompt, preceded by some information about the instruction to execute next.